-Tonight – May 7, 2017 – watch for the bright waxing gibbous moon to pair up with the giant planet Jupiter.
+Tonight – May 27, 2018 – watch for the bright waxing gibbous moon to pair up with the giant planet Jupiter.
 They’ll be easy to spot.
-Jupiter, the fifth planet outward from the sun and largest planet in our solar system, is currently the brightest starlike object in the evening sky.
-Next to the moon, it’ll be a beautiful sight!
+Jupiter, the fifth planet outward from the sun and largest planet in our solar system, is currently the second-brightest starlike object in the evening sky, after the planet Venus (which shines in the west at dusk and early evening).
+Close to tonight’s moon, Jupiter will be be a beautiful sight!

 The moon appears much larger than Jupiter in our sky, but that’s only because the moon is so much closer.
-At present, the moon lies nearly 250,000 miles (400,000 km) away, while Jupiter lies far beyond the moon, at over 1,700 times the moon’s distance from Earth.
+At present, the moon lies nearly 245 thousand miles (394 thousand kilometers) away, while Jupiter lies far beyond the moon, at nearly 1,700 times the moon’s distance from Earth.

 Jupiter is truly the giant world in our solar system.
 The diameter of Jupiter is about 11 times that of our planet Earth.
 But its surface area is about 121 (11 x 11 = 121) times greater than Earth’s surface area, and its volume is about 1,331 (11 x 11 x 11 = 1,331) times the volume of Earth.

 Jupiter is some 318 times more massive than out planet Earth.
 The king planet is more than twice as massive as all the other solar system planets, dwarf planets, minor planet and moons combined.

 Click here to know the moon’s present distance from Earth in kilometers, miles or astronomical units (AU).
 Click here or click here to find out Jupiter’s present distance from Earth in astronomical units (AU).